GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     The implementation of the `AccessTokenProvider` interface used for GCS Connector.

-*   `fs.gs.refresh.access-token.per.request.enable` (default: `false`)
+*   `fs.gs.authorization.mode` (default: `GENERIC`)

-    Whether to generate a new access token for each GCS request.
-    Note: When setting this to true, you have to have an AccessTokenProvider implementation provided.
-When using `refresh.access-token.per.request.enable`
-    The low level HTTP retry will be turned off.
-    Note: When this flag is set to true, it takes precedency over `fs.gs.authorization.handler.impl`
+    The mode to define how an Access Token is Generated.
+Possible values are:
+    `Generic`: Generates a generic token, i.e. not aware of request object.
+    `REQUEST_CONTEXT_RELATED`: Which consider the request's objects and actions while generating the token.
+When using this mode, an AccessTokenProvider Should be provided using `fs.gs.auth.access.token.provider.impl` config.

 *   `fs.gs.auth.service.account.enable` (default: `true`)